poanchen/recover-crontab/README.md

 # recover-crontab

-A bash script that will help you to recover a destroyed crontab
+A bash script that will help you to recover a destroyed crontab.

+Recover-crontab was inspired by [this project](https://github.com/dangreenisrael/recover_crontab).
+Use it as you like.

 ## Why is this useful?